tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 ```

 The function `withJVM` starts an instance of the Java Virtual Machine (JVM),
-and the `java` quasiquotation executes the java code given to it as a block
+and the `java` quasiquotation executes the Java code passed to it as a block
 of statements.
 In this example, the Haskell value `x` of type `Double` is coerced into
 a Java value of primitive type `double`, which is then used whenever the